JoeOsborne77/JoeOsborne77/README.md

 - Worked closely with streaming partners to collaborate on marketing activations
 - Worked with brands, sync and other wider teams to further promote our client's releases
 - Collaborated closely with artists and management to help them achieve their creative goals
-- Undertook in depth data analysis of projects in order to identify trends and encourage growth
 - Stayed on top of new forms of media and educate artists to ensure they are exploiting them to the best of their ability
 - Expanded campaigns internationally and hired relevant international promo teams
 - Was a dependable point of contact for all clients
 - CRM Strategy - Organised website launches, wrote newsletters and grew subscriber lists
 - Created, organised and executed all forms of marketing activations
 - Introduced new processes which improved efficency and team morale
-- Handled large forms of metadata and organised product ingestions
 - Liased with R&D team to highlight and solve bugs

+**The Orchard, Sony Music** (May 2018 to August 2022)
+_Senior Client/Label Manager_
+- Handled large sets of data & multiple metadata ingestions
+- Managed several high priority clients including Red Bull Records, September Records, Thirty Tigers, Arista Records, Nettwerk and more
+- Undertook in depth data analysis of projects in order to identify trends and encourage growth
+- Organised and project managed the manufacturing of multiple physical formats (Merchandise, CD's, Vinyl etc.)
+- Controlled inventory of stock and was coordinated ordering, stoage, tracking etc
+- Effectively led all internal and external teams through from product ingestion to market

 ## EDUCATION